xiaowangwindow/scrapy-httpcache/README.rst

     # -----------------------------------------------------------------------------
     REQUEST_ERROR_STORAGE = 'scrapy_httpcache.extensions.request_error_storage.MongoRequestErrorStorage'

-If you want to remove banned response, send signal to `scrapy_httpcache.signals.remove_banned`, whose callback function accept arguments like (spider, response, exception), return a Deferred.
+If you want to remove banned response, use `send_catch_log_deferred` to send signal to `scrapy_httpcache.signals.remove_banned` with kwargs contains (spider, response, exception), which callback function return a Deferred.